williamthome/williamthome/README.md

 I'm a junior full-stack developer in learning, and guitarist.

-- 🔭 I’m currently looking for a job;
+- 🔭 I’m currently starting my first developer job o/;
-- 🌱 I’m currently learning Elixir and Phoenix Framework;
+- 🌱 I’m currently learning Erlang, Elixir and Phoenix Framework;
 - 👯 I’m looking to collaborate with other content creators;
-- 🥅 2021 Goals: Learn a lot about Elixir and Phoenix Framework and find a job;
+- 🥅 2021 Goals: Learn a lot about Erlang, Elixir and Phoenix Framework;
 - ⚡ Fun fact: I love to play guitar and listen Lynyrd Skynyrd.

 ## Languages and Tools: